hoff2/hoff2.github.io/_posts/2020-12-11-dependency-injection.md

-writing constructors that need a whole lot of parameters, even if it's just so it can pass most of those parameters on to other constructors; writing out the very long calls to those many-parametered constructors, "threading through" parameters frome one class to another to another, and probably getting parameters in the wrong order several times and other prosaic human errors that happen when you're dealing with complicated code.
-To make matters worse, you ended up with classes and methods that are bound to specific context-dependent things in your application and don't easily generalize to other circumstances;
-OO's promise of reusable code fails to come through.
+writing constructors that need a whole lot of parameters, even if it's just so it can pass most of those parameters on to other constructors; writing out the very long calls to those many-parametered constructors, "threading through" parameters from one class to another to another, and probably getting parameters in the wrong order several times and other prosaic human errors that happen when you're dealing with complicated code.
+To make matters worse, you ended up with classes and methods that are bound to specific context-dependent things in your application and don't easily generalize to other circumstances; OO's promise of reusable code fails to come through.
 This got especially hairy with the growing popularity of unit testing and test-driven development -- you would try to set up a test suite for some class in your code and find that you had to build out a whole hairball of stuff just to set up an instance to test on, and then someone would tell you that if you were doing that then it wasn't true "unit" testing, and you'd throw up your hands and go back to your old ways.

 Eventually some genius remembered that we can pass _objects_ along as parameters too, so we could just build those downstream dependencies ahead of time and pass